xcart/xcart-docs/_pages/kb_en/modules/x-payments_connector/configuring_the_connection_in_the_x-payments_back_end.md

 order: 120
 published: true
 ---
-This instruction assumes that X-Payments has been configured as provided in the section "[Configuring X-Payments](https://www.x-payments.com/help/X-Payments:Configuring_X-Payments)" of the [X-Payments user manual](https://www.x-payments.com/help/X-Payments:User_manual).
+This section provides a brief overview of how to configure the connection between X-Payments and an X-Cart 5 based online store on the X-Payments end.
+For more information on [configuring X-Payments](https://www.x-payments.com/help/X-Payments:Configuring_X-Payments), see the [X-Payments user manual](https://www.x-payments.com/help/X-Payments:User_manual).

 To configure the connection with your X-Cart 5 store in the X-Payments back end, follow the steps below: